eggveloper/reddy/README.md

 ## why program no runny???

-you need to create a `settings.ini` in the root directory of the project
+you need to create a `settings.ini` in the `config/` directory of the project

 sample `settings.ini`:
 ```ini